ooici-eoi/eoi-services/README.md

 Pyon: The main dependency of this repository is the pyon Capability Container.
 Follow the listed steps to install the minimal needed dependencies to run pyon on a Mac.
-For more details and Linux install instructions, check out the pyon README: https://github.com/ooici/pyon/blob/master/README
+For more details and Linux install instructions, check out the [pyon README](https://github.com/ooici/pyon/blob/master/README)